 An equipment policy that covers open perils will cost more than a policy that covers named perils.
 Open perils coverage protects against all losses, except those specifically excluded in the policy.
 Named perils coverage only protects against losses listed in the policy.

 Typically, tools and equipment insurance covers fires, vandalism, theft, and hail damage.
-Exclusions may include earthquakes, floods, equipment breakdown, and vehicle damage, which can be covered by commercial auto insurance.
+Exclusions may include wear and tear damage, earthquakes, floods, equipment breakdown, and vehicle damage.
+These exclusions can often be covered by commercial property insurance, auto insurance, and specific coverage endorsements.

 Insurance providers will assess how safe your items are when determining your premium.
 For example, office equipment stored at a secure offsite location will cost less to insure than employee tools stored at a construction project in an area of high crime.